Let's Go Fly a Coot: Production

 In March 2015, Entertainment Weekly reported that Carice van Houten would guest star as Milhouse's Dutch cousin, Annika, who would spark Bart's romantic interest.
 The actress followed some of the show's writers on Twitter, and since they were Game of Thrones fans, they invited her to a table read.
 There, they joked that she could be Milhouse's cousin because they shared last names.
 Several months later, she was offered that role.
 The recording session took about one hour.
 Van Houten commented that the process was very efficient, and she was allowed to exaggerate her performance.

 Cultural references

 The scene with the CEO of big birthday yelling at Homer is a parody of the scene in the 1976 film Network with Ned Beatty's character.
 Homer and Grampa watch the film The Exhaustibles 3: Arthritis Will Unite Us, a parody of The Expendables film series.
-Homer names Chappie as part of a list of dystopian future movies.
+Homer names Chappie and Mr. Burns, a Post-Electric Play as part of a list of dystopian future movies.